MohammadSameer19/lies-as-a-service/README.md

 If you open this repo in GitHub Codespaces, it will automatically use `.devcontainer.json` to set up your environment.
 If you open it in VS Code, it will ask you if you want to reopen it in a container.

-## 🎯 Projects Using Lies as a Service

-Here are some projects and websites that creatively integrate lies-as-a-service:

-**Your Project Here?**

-If you're using lies-as-a-service in your project, open a pull request to be featured here!

 ---